Adenrele/Hayfever-NHS-Prescribing-Data-/README.md

 #Part One
-I have been met with many challenges when attempting to extract this data within the limitations of a 2017 Macbook Air.
-Therefore, my first upload is relates to extraction of prescribing data using through the CKAN API using requests and the use of Pandas to create a memory efficient dataframe.
+- Interrogate the CKAN API using Requests and read the datasets using Pandas.
+- Discuss memory, storage and time inefficiencies of this method.

 #Part Two
-- Use of SQL for more efficiency than was seen in part 1
+- Use SQL for more efficiency than was seen in part one.
+- Combine with ONS area classification data with NHS prescribing data.
+- Perpare Met Office pollen count data.
-- Creating a simply distributed programe using AWS EC2 and XML-RPC
+- Create a simple distributed program using AWS EC2 and XML-RPC.
-- Simple Exploratory Data Analysis
+- Simple exploratory data analysis.